 “Looks like our job is finished, and very successfully,” Ron told Jason.

-“Yes, it is,” Jason replied, “but we’d better ask them to tone it down.
-Thea could jump into the pool at any time, and Jen and Devin will be finishing up soon and coming out to use the pool too.”
+“Yes, it does,” Jason replied, “but I’d better ask them to make what they say audience-appropriate.
+Thea could jump into the pool at any time, and Jen and Devin will be finishing up soon and coming out to use the pool, too.”

 “I’ll leave it for you to tell the S-boys.
 They’re your guests here,” Ron said, dipping his hands in the water then acting like he was washing off any responsibility for talking to Steve and Scott.